PieroniJV/Advanced-Software-Design-notes/design-patterns.md

 - <u>Abstraction:</u> Defines a high-level interface that the client uses.
 This contains a reference to the implementation and delegates the actual implementation to the Implementor interface.
 This abstraction can be extended and more details added to it if needed.
 - <u>Implementors:</u> Declares the interface for the implementation classes.
 Does not have to correspond directly to the abstraction interface and can be different.
-- <u>Concrete Implementor: Implements the Implementor interface and provides implementations for the low-level operations.
+- <u>Concrete Implementor:</u> Implements the Implementor interface and provides implementations for the low-level operations.

 ### Java Example: